LAC-Japan/IDA_Plugin_AntiDebugSeeker/README.md

 This tool was created to assist those who are new to malware analysis or are not yet familiar with anti-debugging techniques.
 Through this tool, users can automatically extract potential anti-debugging methods used by malware, making it easier for analysts to take appropriate action.
+Additionally, the file that defines the detection rules is designed to easily add keywords you want to detect.
+This allows analysts to easily add new detection rules or make changes.

 ## Introduction